 This also made me question am I liking it to be in one place, without moving at all.

 Well, To be honest.
 It’s a first for me and while I couldn’t travel physically anywhere.
-For the matter of fact not even to a restaurant or cafe.
+Not even to a restaurant or cafe.

-I have been having the best of food cuisines right from Thai, Chinese, Italian pizzas to freshly baked desserts and cake at home.
+I have been having the best of food cuisines right from Thai, Chinese, and Italian pizzas to freshly baked desserts and cakes at home.
 This doesn’t mean I don’t miss going out.
-I Sure do

-because, when we go out, We go for the experience of going somewhere, Trying something new, different or some time just for the ambience and service of being served, rather than helping ourselves.
+I Sure do because, when we go out, We go for the experience of going somewhere, Trying something new, different or sometimes just for the ambience and service of being served, rather than helping ourselves.
 You also go for the occasional noise that’s part of the environment.
 People chit-chatting having conversations, to you finding the solution and clearing your doubts from not knowing what to order, to going with the suggestion by the waiter serving you to missing out a menu option, that the order table guest has just ordered.

-Reading made me understand a doctors life by sharing the concept of “Being Mortal” to meeting some interesting personalities Michelle Obama & Robert Iger.
+Reading made me understand a doctor’s life by sharing the concept of “Being Mortal” to making me meet some interesting personalities, Michelle Obama & Robert Iger.

-All these experiences while sipping coffees and hopping around the different corners of my home, enjoying the weather and trying to do the best while sitting at home.
+All these experiences while sipping coffee and hopping around the different corners of my home, enjoying the weather and trying to do my best while sitting at home.

 But, Yes Travelling physically cannot be replaced by reading books.
-But can comfort you of planning out your next travel plan.
+But, reading can comfort you in planning out your next travel journey.